-50 Wines You Can Always Trust
+50 Affordable Wines You Can Always Trust

-Founder’s Estate Cabernet Sauvignon ($11)
+Beringer Founder’s Estate California Cabernet Sauvignon ($9)

 This historic winery makes arguably the broadest collection of acclaimed wines in California.
 Its Private Reserve has been a benchmark for Napa Valley Cabernet Sauvignon since 1976.
 The much more affordable Founder’s Estate Cabernet Sauvignon is also impressive: a velvety, generous, cassis-driven red.

-Old Vine Zinfandel ($11)
+Bogle Old Vine California Zinfandel ($12)

 Chateau Ste.
-Michelle
+Michelle Columbia Valley Merlot ($15)

 Unquestionably the largest producer in Washington State (more than a million cases each year), Chateau Ste.
 Michelle is also one of the most adventurous: The winery has forged partnerships with famous European names such as Tuscany’s Piero Antinori and Ernst Loosen of Germany’s Mosel, and has developed properties in up-and-coming regions like Washington’s Red Mountain and Horse Heaven Hills.
 Its Columbia Valley Merlot—smoky, savory and rich with black cherry fruit—is one of the reasons Washington Merlot is so highly regarded.

-Hess Select Cabernet Sauvignon ($12)
+Hess Select North Coast Cabernet Sauvignon ($17)

-Kendall Jackson Vintner’s Reserve Chardonnay ($12)
+Kendall Jackson Vintner’s Reserve California Chardonnay ($14)

 Here are two things to know about Kendall Jackson’s Vintner’s Reserve Chardonnay: More than two million cases are made each year, and every single grape that goes into those bottles comes from vineyards owned by Kendall Jackson.
 (This is why, when you take a tour of the Kendall Jackson vineyards, you do it by helicopter.)
-Vineyard ownership means control over viticultural practices, and that’s why this wine—despite its vast production—remains so delicious: rich but finely focused, its flavors suggesting ripe mangoes and pears.
+Vineyard ownership means control over viticultural practices, and that’s why this wine—despite its vast production—remains delicious: rich but finely focused, its flavors suggesting ripe mangoes and pears.

-Heritage Vines Zinfandel ($17)
+Rancho Zabaco Heritage Vines Sonoma County Zinfandel ($14)

 Rancho Zabaco is one of many labels owned by Gallo.
 The company also owns a vast range of vineyards, including many long-planted to Zinfandel.
 Its Heritage Vines Zinfandel takes advantage of the old vines’ intensity of flavor, and while it may not be as inexpensive as Gallo Hearty Burgundy was in the 1970s, it’s still a steal.